ampotos/dynStruct/README.md

 ### Known issue

-Dynamorio can't run a program which are linked with the pthread library, so the data gatherer can't neither.
+DynamoRIO can't run programs which are linked with the pthread.so library, so the data gatherer can't neither.

 ## Structure recovery